open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 }
 ```

-You can expand on this pattern by using the original service implementation in your new code, for example to wrap the original service.
+Besides implementing a complete new service, it is also possible to reuse the original service in your new code.
+For example, the original service can be wrapped or extended to adjust its functionality.
 The original implementation can be retrieved by importing it from the patched package's service entry point.

 See also the [Service reference](./reference/Services.md) for more details.